fakiletemmytope/NBA_games_notification_system/README.md

 terraform apply -auto-approve
 ```

+Note: To implement using terraform:

+Terraform must be installed and the AWS credentials set.

+Add the aws region and your aws user id to the region and id block respectively in the main.tf file

-Note: To implement using terraform, terraform must be installed and the AWS credentials set.
-Also to clean up run the command: `terraform destroy -auto-approve`
+To clean up run the command: `terraform destroy -auto-approve`

 ***Sample of notification sent to a user:***